endless-sky/endless-sky-wiki/CreatingShips.md

 * `"gun"`: the (x, y) coordinates of any gun ports.
 The number of gun outfits cannot exceed the number of gun port locations listed here.

+    * `"angle"`: the angle at which this gun fires.
+The default angle for guns is 0 degrees, i.e. facing forward. (**v.
+0.9.13**)

+    * `"parallel"`: a single keyword with no value that specifies that the gun should fire in parallel with other guns of the same angle.
+That is, the gun fires straight out from its facing angle.
+The default behavior of guns is to angle their fire slightly in order to converge on a single point in the distance. (**v.
+0.9.13**)

 * `"turret"`: the (x, y) coordinates of any turrets.
 The number of turret outfits cannot exceed the number of turret locations listed here.

 * `(fighter | drone) [<x> <y> [over | under] [left | right | back]]`: specify a fighter or drone bay at the given (x, y) coordinates, e.g. `drone -14 64`.